andrejbauer/mathematics-and-computation/_posts/2012-11-08-how-to-implement-dependent-type-theory-i.md

   - Software
   - Tutorial
 ---
 I am spending a semester at the [Institute for Advanced Study](http://www.ias.edu/) where we have a special year on [Univalent foundations](http://www.math.ias.edu/sp/univalent).
 We are doing all sorts of things, among others experimenting with type theories.
-We [have](http://en.wikipedia.org/wiki/Per_Martin-Löf) [got](http://www.cse.chalmers.se/~coquand/) [some](http://pauillac.inria.fr/~herbelin/index-eng.html) [real](http://mattam.org) [experts](http://www.lix.polytechnique.fr/~barras/) [here](http://www.lix.polytechnique.fr/~assia/rech-eng.html) who know type theory and Coq inside out, and much more, and they&#8217;re doing crazy things to Coq (I will report on them when they are done).
+We [have](http://en.wikipedia.org/wiki/Per_Martin-Löf) [got](http://www.cse.chalmers.se/~coquand/) [some](http://pauillac.inria.fr/~herbelin/index-eng.html) [real](http://mattam.org) [experts](http://www.lix.polytechnique.fr/~barras/) [here](http://www.lix.polytechnique.fr/~assia/rech-eng.html) who know type theory and Coq inside out, and much more, and they're doing crazy things to Coq (I will report on them when they are done).
 In the meanwhile I have been thinking how one might implement dependent type theories with undecidable type checking.
 This is a tricky subject and I am certainly not the first one to think about it.
 Anyhow, if I want to experiment with type theories, I need a small prototype first.
 Today I will present a very minimal one, and build on it in future posts.

 Make a guess, how many lines of code does it take to implement a dependent type theory with universes, dependent products, a parser, lexer, pretty-printer, and a toplevel which uses line-editing when available?